 The 3-Second Rule (That Could Save Your Life)

 The concept is simple but powerful.
 When the vehicle ahead of you passes a fixed object (like a road sign or light pole), count “one-thousand-one, one-thousand-two, one-thousand-three.”
-If you reach that same fixed point before finishing your count, you’re following too closely.

 But here’s the game-changer: this basic rule needs significant adjustment based on your specific situation.